ilikescience/mhs11/src/assets/writing/learning-how-to-see.md

 title: Learning How to See
 og:
   title: Learning How to See
-  description: In a data-driven world, learn when to trust your intuition
+  description: Seeing is to designing as listening is to speaking.
-  image: /images/intuition-1.jpg?v=1
+  image: /images/seeing-0.jpg
-  image_width: 1200
+  image_width: 1000
-  image_height: 600
+  image_height: 667
 date: 2019-09-24
 tags: [design]
 ---